 The timing of that train of thought came with the start of a new year approaching.
 A time when many make resolutions to change certain aspects of their life in the coming year and beyond.
 Normally I don’t bother, believing that if you want to change something then just do it, why wait for a new year?
 But this year was to be different.
 I found myself doing a lot of soul searching, reviewing what things in my life were going well and what not so well, determining where I wanted this coming year to take me.

-Ok so what do to with these mornings and afternoons that I could now spend guilt-free?
-At first I wasn’t sure so I did the only thing I knew and that was to pack the buggy up in the car and go for a walk.
-Wow, I felt liberated!
-I vividly remember how I felt on my very first walk after coming to terms with all of the above: the sun was shining, it was a crisp cold winter morning, a brisk icy wind was blowing on my face, I was beside the sea, I was with Thomas in his buggy, we just walked.
-Before, I would have felt guilty about taking some time to do this – I should have been somewhere networking, talking to people, growing my connections.
-But on that day I felt completely at ease, keeping myself to myself and just walking along, enjoying the fresh air and Thomas’ chattering.
+I remember so vividly the day Gillian’s Walks first became a twinkle in my eye!
+I had packed the buggy up in the car and went for a walk along Prestwick promenade.
+The sun was shining, it was a crisp cold winter morning, a brisk icy wind was blowing on my face, I was beside the sea, I was with my son in his buggy, and we just walked.
+I would normally have felt guilty about taking some time to do this, (I had always felt a sense of unease at telling people I was a full time mum) but on that day I felt completely at ease, keeping myself to myself and just walking along, enjoying the fresh air and Thomas’ chattering.

 It suddenly occurred to me: being outdoors was my passion.
 I loved nothing more than getting out and spending time walking, discovering new paths, new places, new views.
 I thought back to my childhood and our weekly hikes in the Scottish mountains, our skiing holidays.
 I wondered how many walks I could manage this year… I pulled the number 100 out of thin air and that’s when the 100 Walk Challenge was born: I would aim to walk 100 different walks in 2016.